Avalanche Skills Training Course 2 – Rogers Pass (AST 2)

 Program Logistics

-Please meet at the lobby of the Glacier Park Lodge at 9.00am (pacific) time on the first day (Map).
+Please meet at the lobby of the Ramada Inn in Golden, BCat 9:30 am (MST) on the first day.
 The first day will be spent in the classroom so be dressed for the great indoors!
+Rogers Pass is approximately a 45-minute drive from Golden.

 Transportation

-To keep prices down participants are responsible for their own transport to Roger's Pass and on the field days.
-Roger's Pass is 350km west of Calgary on the Trans Canada (#1) Highway in Glacier National Park.
-You should plan on arriving in the area the day before the course starts.
+To keep prices down participants are responsible for their own transport to Golden and Roger’s Pass on the field days.
+Roger’s Pass is 350km west of Calgary on the Trans Canada (#1) Highway in Glacier National Park.
 Calgary International Airport is regularly serviced by flights from Europe and throughout North America.
-Greyhound (1 800 661 8747) services Rogers Pass from points east and west along the Trans Canada Highway.
+Park Entry Passes are not included in the program cost.

 Accommodation and Meals

-The course is based at Glacier Park Lodge on the summit of Rogers Pass.
+The course is based at the Ramada Inn in Golden, British Columbia.
 Accommodation is NOT included.

 Meals are NOT included.
-At the Glacier Park Lodge there is a cafeteria and a restaurant.
-Breakfast and lunch items are limited (especially healthy food).
+At the Ramada Inn, a continental breakfast is included.
+Many restaurants are within walking distance of the hotel.
+The Kicking Horse River Lodge (A hostel-type accommodation) has a fully-equipped communal kitchen.
 If you have specific dietary needs, we suggest you plan to bring at least a small amount of breakfast and lunch food to eat during the program.

-Each day of the program you will need a lunch, energy snacks and plenty to drink.
+Each day of the program you will need lunch, energy snacks, and plenty to drink.

 Equipment & Clothing

-The equipment and clothing you bring to this course will have a big impact upon the quality of your experience.
-Please be sure to bring all items listed.
-If unsure about anything please don't hesitate to call and ask us!
+The equipment and clothing you bring to this course will have a big impact on the quality of your experience.
+Please be sure to bring all the items listed.
+If unsure about anything please don’t hesitate to call and ask us!

 Yamnuska supplies classroom materials, avalanche equipment, and specialized snow study equipment only.
 You will need to bring: